layilin/SP23-33852/_texts/sc-page152.md

 ---

 > *&c.* is truly exquisite.
 This tree, contrary to most others in the New World, shoots up to a pyramidal figure: the leaves are uncommonly green; and it produces fruit, but once a year.
-The names is Indian.
+The name is Indian.
 The English commonly call it *Mammey-sapota*.
 There are two species of it, the sweet, and the tart.
 The botanical name is *Achras*.

 > VER.
 509. *tamarind*\] See Book I. p.
 44.

 > VER.
 513. *cassia*,\] Both this tree and its mild purgative pulp are sufficiently known.

+---